-K. U.S. Government Securities
+J. U.S. Government Securities

-The ESF invests dollars in excess of its immediate needs in overnight, nonmarketable U.S. government securities issued by the Treasury.
+The ESF may invest dollars in excess of its immediate needs in overnight, nonmarketable U.S. government securities issued by the Treasury.
 The interest rate earned on the investments is equal to the overnight repurchase agreement rate as established by the Treasury's Bureau of the Fiscal Service.

-L. Other Comprehensive Gain/Loss
+K. Other Comprehensive Gain/Loss

 Accumulated Other Comprehensive Gain/Loss represents changes in the fair value of investments classified as available-for-sale.
-Unrealized gains and losses, if any, are subsequently reclassified into income in the same period the underlying investment is either sold, deemed to be other than temporary or transferred to the Trading classification.
+Unrealized gains and losses, if any, are subsequently reclassified into income in the same period the underlying investment is either sold, matured, deemed to be other-than-temporarily impaired or transferred to the Trading classification.

-M. Tax-Exempt Status
+L. Tax-Exempt Status